smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-off-chain.md

     solana-keygen new --outfile ./id.json
     ```

 1. Set the [Anchor environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
 Anchor uses these to determine which wallet to use and Solana cluster to use.
-Take note that beacuse we are not generating or signing any transactions, the wallet isn't used, it's just required by the Anchor library.
+Take note that because we are not generating or signing any transactions, the wallet isn't used, it's just required by the Anchor library.
 For a list of available networks and endpoints, see the [Solana Cluster RPC Endpoints](https://docs.solana.com/cluster/rpc-endpoints) documentation.

     ```sh Solana Devnet
     export ANCHOR_PROVIDER_URL=https://api.devnet.solana.com &&